1994 FIFA World Cup final: Background

-Brazil had won the title three times before, in 1958, 1962 and 1970, while Italy had also recorded three wins in the 1934, 1938 and 1982 tournaments.
+Brazil had won the title three times before—in 1958, 1962, and 1970—while Italy had also recorded three wins in the 1934, 1938, and 1982 tournaments.
 The winner would therefore be the first nation to record a fourth World Cup win.
-The two teams had met four times previously in the World Cup with two wins each – in the semi-final of the 1938 tournament, which Italy won 2–1; the 1970 final, which Brazil won 4–1; the third-place playoff in 1978, won 2–1 by Brazil, and four years later in the group stage, where Italy won the game 3–2.
+The two teams had met four times previously in the World Cup with two wins each – in the semifinal of the 1938 tournament, which Italy won 2–1; the 1970 final, which Brazil won 4–1; the third-place playoff in 1978, won 2–1 by Brazil; and four years later in the group stage, where Italy won the game 3–2.

-Brazil began the tournament as favorites, with both pundits and bookmakers regarding them as the most likely team to win.
+Brazil began the tournament as the favorite, with both pundits and bookmakers regarding it as the most likely team to win.
 Commentators cited the team's star players such as Raí and Romario, as well as the hot weather conditions, which they said would favor Latin American teams.
-Italy was also listed before the tournament among the teams likely to win the competition, although some commentators thought they might face difficulties based on poor recent performance and a failure to adapt to manager Arrigo Sacchi's preferred attacking style of play.
-In the 1990 World Cup, Brazil had been eliminated in the round of 16, losing to Argentina, while Italy finished third in the tournament, on home soil, beating England in the third-place playoff game after losing to Argentina in a penalty shoot-out in the semi-final.
+Italy was also listed before the tournament among the teams likely to win the competition, although some commentators thought it might face difficulties based on poor recent performance and a failure to adapt to manager Arrigo Sacchi's preferred attacking style of play.
+In the 1990 World Cup, Brazil had been eliminated in the round of 16, losing to Argentina, while Italy finished third in the tournament, on home soil, beating England in the third-place playoff game after losing to Argentina in a penalty shootout in the semifinal.

 Route to the final

 Brazil

-Brazil was in Group B at the World Cup, in which they were joined by Cameroon, Russia and Sweden.
-Their first game was the tournament opener at Stanford Stadium in California, on June 20 against Russia.
-Brazil opened the scoring on 26 minutes, when Romário evaded his marker following an in-swinging corner and hit the ball into the goal.
-Brazil scored again on 52 minutes, when Raí converted a penalty following a foul by Vladislav Ternavsky on Romário, and they went on to complete a 2–0 win.
-Their second game was against Cameroon on June 24, once again at Stanford.
-Romário gave Brazil the lead on 39 minutes after receiving a pass from Dunga and hitting it past goalkeeper Joseph-Antoine Bell.
+Brazil was in Group B at the World Cup, joined by Cameroon, Russia, and Sweden.
+Its first game was the tournament opener at Stanford Stadium in California, on June 20 against Russia.
+Brazil opened the scoring after 26 minutes, when Romário evaded his marker following an in-swinging corner and hit the ball into the goal.
+Brazil scored again after 52 minutes, when Raí converted a penalty following a foul by Vladislav Ternavsky on Romário, and went on to complete a 2–0 win.
+Its second game was against Cameroon on June 24, once again at Stanford.
+Romário gave Brazil the lead after 39 minutes after receiving a pass from Dunga and hitting it past goalkeeper Joseph-Antoine Bell.
 In the second half, Cameroon defender Rigobert Song was sent off for a foul on Raí, before Márcio Santos and Bebeto added two further goals to complete a 3–0 win for Brazil.
-The result meant that Brazil had qualified for the round-of-16 with one game to spare.
+The result meant that Brazil had qualified for the round of 16 with one game to spare.
 Brazil's final group game was against Sweden at the Pontiac Silverdome in Michigan on June 28.
-Kennet Andersson gave Sweden the lead on 23 minutes, following a long pass by Tomas Brolin, before Romário equalized for Brazil with his third goal of the tournament shortly after half time.
-The game finished 1–1, which was sufficient for Brazil to finish as group winners.
+Kennet Andersson gave Sweden the lead after 23 minutes, following a long pass by Tomas Brolin, before Romário equalized for Brazil with his third goal of the tournament shortly after halftime.
+The game finished 1–1, which was sufficient for Brazil to finish as group winner.